10/07/2023

 When term mining is mentioned, it can mean two things: firstly, the basic structure of a terminology inventory in one or more languages.
 This involves going back to existing texts to extract the terminology used in them and process it for the company for the first time.
 Secondly, term mining also includes the continuous search for new terms and the expansion of the existing stock.

-The process can be carried out manually by searching for and collecting terminology candidates or automatically by extracting them from documents or translation projects.
+The process can be carried out manually by searching for and collecting candidate terms or automatically by extracting them from documents or translation projects.

 There are generally five sources from which to retrieve terminology: